America’s First Sunrise

 Standing 1,532 feet tall, Cadillac Mountain is the highest point on the north Atlantic seaboard.
 Visitors to Acadia National Park often take advantage of its vistas, particularly at sunset, when picturesque Bar Harbor and its neighboring Porcupine Islands are bathed in rosy dusk light.
 Views are even better during late August and early September, as fall colors come in and compliment the dazzling display.
 While it is possible to hike to Cadillac’s pink granite summit, most people choose to drive to the top.
 Since the parking lot on the mountain can get pretty jammed, you might consider hopping on a tour bus, especially during peak season.

-Charming Bar Harbor has numerous bars, shops, restaurants and accommodation options catering to a diverse range of budgets.
-There are hotels, bed and breakfasts and seasonal cottage rentals right in town, but if you’re looking to rough it, two main campsites are located on Mount Desert Island.
-Other lodging is available in neighboring towns on the mainland, but visitors should note that the traffic coming over the bridge on Route 3 can get heavy during high season.
+Charming Bar Harbor has numerous bars, shops, restaurants, and accommodation options catering to a diverse range of budgets.
+There are hotels, bed and breakfasts, and seasonal cottage rentals right in town, but if you’re looking to rough it, two main campsites are located on Mount Desert Island.
+Other lodging is available in neighboring towns on the mainland, but visitors should note that the traffic coming over the bridge on Route 3 can get heavy during the high season.

 The waters of Acadia National Park are cold, rarely exceeding 55 degrees at the height of summer.
 While it might take a particularly brave or impervious person to take a plunge at Sand Beach, those temperatures are ideal for whales.
 Humpback, finback and Minke whales can be spotted during sightseeing cruises of Maine’s coastal waters that depart from Bar Harbor.